A Nanny for Christmas (movie review)

 Or, to put it another way: the screenplay is weak!

-When people get together and make a movie, producers and directors (and others) talk about "scope."
-The movie has to have "scope" so it doesn’t feel too "static."
-(Like Clue – that movie is based all at one location, and no one likes that movie.)
-This not only opens up the world that the movie takes place in, but it makes the movie "feel" big as a movie itself – so it’s not just a story, it’s an experience.
-This works well if you’re… I dunno… Christopher and Jonathon Nolan and you’re making Batman Begins, but for this sort of movie, it doesn’t work.
+When people get together and make a movie, producers and directors (and others) talk about “scope.”
+The movie has to have “scope” so it doesn’t feel too “static.”
+(Like Clue – that movie is based all at one location, and no one likes that flick.)
+This not only opens up the world in which the movie takes place, but it makes the movie “feel” big – so it’s not just a story, it’s an experience.
+This works well if you’re… I dunno… Francis Ford Coppola and you’re making The Godfather, but for this sort of movie, it doesn’t work.
 I’m fairly certain this is an accurate list of the locations this movie shoots at:

-Now that list looks like it has plenty of locations, but the problem is, this movie has like 90 scenes and they’re all about 2 minutes long, so we’re constantly bouncing back and forth from one location to another and by the fifth or so time you get to the ice skating rink (seems kinda improvable that there would be that many scenes at an ice skating rink in one movie…), it ends up making the movie feel small because this movie beats it’s locations to death!
+Now that list looks like it has plenty of locations (I was generous, I separated “an office” and “the office building lobby” into two separate locations), but the problem is, this movie has like three thousand scenes and they’re all about 2 minutes long, so we’re constantly bouncing back and forth from one location to another and by the fifth or so time you get to the ice skating rink (seems kinda improbable that there would be that many scenes at an ice skating rink in one movie, but here we are), it ends up making the movie feel small because this movie beats its locations to death!
 Instead of having several scenes taking place in one location, they spread it out over multiple locations when there is no reason to do so.
-For example, I’m sure some of the scenes that take place at the aforementioned ice skating rink of doom (trust me, when you watch the movie, you’ll know what I mean – every time you see that establishing shot of the ice skating rink, you’ll want to hurt yourself) could have taken place at Ally’s house, but I’ll bet this is what happened: Only one scene was written to take place at the ice skating rink.
+For example, I’m sure some of the scenes that take place at the aforementioned ice skating rink of doom (trust me, when you watch the movie, you’ll know what I mean – every time you see that establishing shot of the ice skating rink, you’ll begin to tremble with rage) could have taken place at Ally’s house.
+I’ll bet this is what happened: only one scene was written to take place at the ice skating rink.
 If they filmed at the ice skating rink for two hours or an entire day, it costs the production the same amount of money – hence, come up with an entire day of shooting at the rink; move scenes there that aren’t location dependent to the rink.
-Even the damn date between Ally and Love Interest (I forget his name, who cares?) takes place at the damn rink!
+Even the damn date between Ally and Love Interest Man (I forget his name, who cares?) takes place at the damn rink!

 Is there anything good about A Nanny for Christmas?

 Uhm… not really.
 Emmanuelle Vaugier has a lovely smile.
 I would totally hire her to sell the official CreativeJamie.com fragrance whenever we get to that point.
-I appreciate a pretty face, but she doesn’t convey the charm that Ashley Benson brought to her role (an admittedly very different role) in Christmas Cupid, so I guess it’d be better to compare her to Christina Milian’s character in that flick… what the hell am I talking about?
-Both of these films are manipulated rom-com drivel, so it’s nearly impossible to bring anything especially memorable to this sort of leading role.
+I appreciate a pretty face as much as anyone (NOTE: I’m married, not dead), but she doesn’t convey the charm that Ashley Benson brought to her role (an admittedly very different role) in Christmas Cupid, so I guess it’d be better to compare her to Christina Milian’s character in that flick… what the hell am I talking about?
+Both of these films are manipulative rom-com drivel, so it’s nearly impossible to bring anything especially memorable to this sort of leading role.

 You know what this movie does have?
 Dean Cain.
 All TV movies should have Dean Cain, and this movie doesn’t have enough!
 (In case it’s not clear, I think Dean Cain is awesome.)